gautamkrishnar/nothing-private/README.md

 Visit http://localhost/

 ## Hall of Fame
-- Special thanks to [KwestiaB](https://twitter.com/KwestiaB), [Gordon Shieh](https://twitter.com/GordonShieh94) and several others not to be named for reporting the expiry of nothingprivate.ml domain [#128](https://github.com/gautamkrishnar/nothing-private/issues/128).
+- Special thanks to [KwestiaB](https://twitter.com/KwestiaB), [Gordon Shieh](https://twitter.com/GordonShieh94) and several others for reporting the expiry of nothingprivate.ml domain [#128](https://github.com/gautamkrishnar/nothing-private/issues/128).
 You guys literally saved the whole project by preventing the missuse of the domain.

 ## Contributors
 Special thanks to these rockstars: